Rules of the 70th Annual BVL Bowling Tournament

 2. Visually impaired division participants may use hand rails, but bumpers or gutter guards are prohibited.

 3. Ramps, pushers, and handle balls may be used with wheelchairs.
 Bowlers will adjust their own ramps with no assistance from volunteers or officials.
 There will be no switching of lanes during a single game.

 4. The official tournament days and games must be designated by the official scorer prior to rolling the first ball.
 Once an official game has begun, such designation shall be irrevocable except under emergency conditions.

 5. Bowling pins used in official tournament games shall be reasonably new.
 The use of pins with battered, uneven or badly worn surfaces is prohibited.

 6. The team winners in each division will be determined on the basis of the aggregate score of 45 games.
 PLEASE DO NOT RECORD ANY MORE THAN 45 GAMES ON THE SCORESHEET.

-7. The station Chief of Recreation Therapy or Voluntary Service, or the Vet Center Team Leader or his/her designated staff representative, will officially supervise and personally score and certify every official game.
+7. A designated staff representative will officially supervise and personally score and certify every official game.
 An official representative of a local bowling association may also be present to observe and to certify the scores of all official games.

 8.Original scoring sheet utilized in each game, showing scores by frames of each team member, dated and certified as indicated in paragraph C (4), should be maintained at the Medical Center or Outreach Center as they are subject to forwarding to BVL upon request.
 A team placing in the contest may be in danger of losing their standing if they cannot produce original score sheets, signed by the tournament official on site.